Benjamin0203/mongo-rest-api-practice/README.md

 - Replace scripts item with `"devStart": "nodemon server.js"` So nodemon will run on `server.js` fil with `node devStart` command.

+---

 ## Start

 run `npm run devStart` to start the server

+---

+## Test
+run `mongosh` in terminal to start the mongo database